lcpp-org/RustBCA/README.md

 A Binary Collision Approximation (BCA) code for ion-material interactions, written in Rust!

-BCA codes are valid for incident ion energies between approximately 10 eV through MeV (or up to GeV for light ions).
-By discretizing the collision cascade into a sequence of binary collisions, BCA codes can accurately model reflection, implantation, sputtering, transmission, and displacement damage.
+BCA codes are valid for incident ion energies between approximately 10 eV  through GeV.
+By discretizing the collision cascade into a sequence of binary collisions, BCA codes can accurately and efficiently model reflection, implantation, sputtering, transmission, and displacement damage.

+# Features

+* Ion-solid interactions for all combinations of incident ion and target species
+* Low energy (<25 keV/nucleon) electronic stopping modes include local (Oen-Robinson), nonlocal (Lindhard-Scharff), and equipartition forms
+* Includes Biersack-Varelas interpolation to extend electronic stopping validity up to ~1 GeV/nucleon
+* Includes MAGIC algorithm and more accurate Mendenhall-Weller quadrature to solve scattering integral
+* Arbitrary 2D geometry
+* Full trajectory tracking
+* Human-readable input file using the TOML format
+* Output of energies and directions of emitted particles (reflected ions and sputtered atoms)
+* Output of final positions of implanted ions
+* Output of full trajectory tracking for incident ions and target atoms

 # Installation